• Skip to primary navigation

 • Then soaked rava,baking powder.

-• Now again mix well with your fingers, now add a tbsp of milk first if it gathers then don't add more, else add another tbsp .
+• Now again mix well with your fingers, now add a tablespoon of milk first if it gathers then don't add more, else add another tablespoon .

 • Gather to form a sticky dough, now keep covered with a cloth for 10mins.
 After 10mins you will have a dough.